CompuTec/computec-docs/docs/wms/administrator-guide/computec-gateway-service/showing-the-operation-in-wms.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

-# Showing the operation in WMS
+# Showing the Operation in WMS

 - We create goods receipt PO
 - We choose a warehouse